Mr. Woodcock poster

 The inciting incident occurs at 9 minutes when John learns his mother is engaged to marry Mr. Woodcock - the sadistic gym teacher who tormented him throughout childhood.
 The man who embodies everything John claims to have overcome is now entering his family..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to John actively decides to sabotage his mother's relationship with Woodcock, despite knowing it could hurt her.
+This indicates the protagonist's commitment to John actively decides to sabotage his mother's relationship with Woodcock, despite knowing it could hurt her.
 He commits to interfering rather than accepting the situation., moving from reaction to action.

 The Collapse moment at 63 minutes (72% through) represents the emotional nadir.
 Here, John's mother discovers his sabotage attempts and furiously confronts him.
 She reveals her disappointment that he hasn't actually learned to "let go" as his book preaches.
-The relationship with his mother - the thing he was supposedly protecting - is destroyed by his actions., reveals the protagonist at their lowest point.
+The relationship with his mother - the thing he was supposedly protecting - is destroyed by his actions., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 78% of the runtime.
 John has a genuine realization: the lesson isn't about exposing Woodcock, it's about actually practicing what he preaches - letting go of the past.
 He decides to support his mother's happiness and truly forgive., demonstrating the transformation achieved throughout the journey.